frodoman/album-finder/README.md

 Each project comes with a test target as well
 (unit test for 'AlbumSDK' and UI test for 'AlbumFinder').

-# Test coverage (Last update on March 5, 2019)
+# Test coverage (Last update on April 3, 2019)
 * 100% for unit testing
-* 97.7% for UI testing
+* 98% for UI testing

 # Implementation:
-This project is developed using only native iOS frameworks with Swift 4.2 and Xcode 10.1.
+This project is developed using native iOS frameworks only with Swift 4.2 and Xcode 10.1.

-In this project you will find these iOS dev topics:
+In this project you will find these iOS development topics:
 * Creating dynamic frameworks to be shared by other projects
 * Creating work space to include multiple projects
 * Network request to download data from server